September 28, 2020 through June 4, 2021

 Be sure to sign the Professional Programs Policies on the application page, or your application cannot be considered.

-Tuition for the Professional Program in Screenwriting is $5,750.
-Payments are collected in two installments: $2,000 is charged upon admission to the program, with the balance of $3,750 normally due a few weeks prior to the start of the program (please see the application form for specific dates).
+Tuition for the Professional Program in Screenwriting is $5,950.
+Payments are collected in two installments: $2,000 is charged upon admission to the program, with the balance of $3,950 normally due a few weeks prior to the start of the program.

 If you are accepted into the program, you will be contacted with instructions on how to pay your deposit.
 A deposit must be paid to hold your spot in the program.